 But I am totally sure this is not your case.
 So, make sure you have not unknowingly been rubbing shoulders with people in connection with the black aspect of magic.

 Another question to ask yourself is the following: is the place where I live not baleful?
 There are indeed places that are plagued by spells and powerful evil charms.
 The former occupiers might have been connected to evil deeds.

 One last question: is the place where the house was built not lying on a line of telluric forces bearing negative waves that disrupt the vibrations of its inhabitants?

 Still, the fact remains that the troubles that plague your life may come from spells and bewitchments cast by some ill-intentioned people.
-To find out more, you can consult this article.
+You should have already find out and know whether we are bewitched or not, but just in case, to find out more, you can consult this article.